Martha McDonald: The Further the Distance, the Tighter the Knot

 The Further the Distance, the Tighter the Knot (2009) was presented at the Linden Centre for Contemporary Arts, a repurposed Victorian family home in Melbourne, Australia.
-Conceived during McDonald’s relocation from Philadelphia to Australia, the performance and installation explored themes of longing, displacement, and absence.
-The installation was composed of hand-knit memento mori, inspired by 19th-century handcrafts that were historically made from human hair to memorialize lost loved ones.
+Conceived during McDonald’s relocation from Philadelphia to Australia, the performance and installation was composed of hand-knit memento mori, inspired by 19th-century handcrafts that were historically made from human hair to memorialize lost loved ones.

-Critic and curator Jeff Khan, then Artistic Director of Melbourne’s Next Wave Festival, wrote in the Linden Centre for Contemporary Arts Catalogue (2009) that The Further the Distance, the Tighter the Knot “unravels the currents of migration, memory, and home that pulse and jostle through both personal experience and our wider cultural imaginary.
-McDonald’s performance mobilizes a number of artforms from across Western cultural history to probe the nature of displacement, yearning for home, and the contingent notion of home itself in our restless present moment.”